Kjellberg90/OfficePlannerFrontend/project-sky/README.md

 # Project Sky - Frontend

-## Om Projektet

-Detta är Frontend delen för Projekt Sky
+## About the Project

+This is the Frontend for Project Sky

-## Krav
+## Requirements

-För att köra appen behöver du se till att du står på branchen `dev` och kör en `npm install` i terminalen och sen `npm start` för att kunna se webbsidan på localhost:3000/
+To run the app, you need to make sure that you've selected the `dev` branch and run an `npm install' in the terminal and then run
+`npm start` to view the web page at localhost:3000/

-Project Sky - Backend behövs köras igång för att kunna se alla features till fullo (se readme för Backend-delen)
+Project Sky - Backend needs to be running to be able to see all features (see readme for the Backend part)

 ### Installation

-- Klona projektet
+- Clone the project
-- Stå på rätt folder (`/project-sky`)
+- Select the right folder path (`/project-sky`)
-- npm install
+- Run `npm install` in the terminal